RailsEventStore/rails_event_store/docs/read.md

 client.read_stream_events_forward(stream_name)
 ```

-# Reading all events from stream forward
+# Reading all events from stream backward

 This method allows us to load all stream's events descending.